bernardopires/django-tenant-schemas/README.markdown

     PUBLIC_SCHEMA_URL_TOKEN = '/main'

 When requesting the view `/login/` from the public tenant (your main website), this will be translated to `/main/login/`.
 You can now edit your `urls.py` file to use another view for a request incoming at `/main/login/`.
 Every time a call is made at the public's hostname, `/main` will be prepended to the request's path info.
 This is of course invisible to the user, even though django will internally see it at as `/main/login/`, the user will still be seeing `/login/`.
+When receiving a request to a tenant using the `public` schema, this token is added automatically via our middleware.
 Here's a suggestion for a `urls.py` file.

     # settings.py
 	PUBLIC_SCHEMA_URL_TOKEN = '/main'